Diversity and inclusion

 How do you achieve increased diversity?

-Some organisations are already well on their way, but still seeks a more strategic and structured approach.
+Some organisations are already well on their way, but still seek a more strategic and structured approach.
 Others need to work with their culture and the consciousness of their leaders and employees.

 We can help in both ends of the spectrum.

-Mannaz has through several years worked with the core elements of the inclusive leadership and the inclusive organisation through dialogue-based leadership and systemic understanding of organisations.
-We therefore have knowledge, methods, and experience that create a strong foundation for result-oriented counseling.
+Mannaz has over several years worked with the core elements of the inclusive leadership and the inclusive organisation through dialogue-based leadership and systemic understanding of organisations.
+We therefore have knowledge, methods, and experience that create a strong foundation for result-oriented counselling.